 If a whole math sheet overwhelms them, cover some of it up with another paper.

-Some brain break ideas: listening to music, dancing, coloring, building Legos, excercising, jumping, or these really cool brain breaks on youtube.
+Some brain break ideas: listening to music, dancing, coloring, building Legos, exercising, jumping, or these really cool brain breaks on youtube.

-Who says they have to sit still to do their work?
+Who says kids have to sit still to do their work?

 Who says homework has to be done inside?
 They’ve been stuck inside all day.